Purdue All-American Marching Band: History and traditions

 Second director Al Wright added many "show band" traditions to the "All-American" Marching Band.
 He increased the size of the band, added baton twirlers, and changed the uniform to its current look.
 Wright built upon the patriotism suggested in the "All-American" name of the band by creating the "I Am An American" speech.
 This speech is read during each pre-game performance while the band plays America the Beautiful.

 Wright greatly increased the visibility of the "All-American" Marching Band across the world by taking the band to perform in many countries including Canada, Holland, Germany, Iceland, Japan, Colombia, and Venezuela during the 1960s and 1970s.
 This tradition of international travel continues today, with other notable trips including an invitation from the Chinese government to perform in international cultural activities that lead up to the 2008 Beijing Summer Olympics.
-In both 2012 and 2018 the Band also traveled to Ireland for the Saint Patrick's Day Parade in Dublin.
+In 2012, 2018 and 2023 the Band also traveled to Ireland for the Saint Patrick's Day Parade in Dublin.
 In 2015, the AAMB traveled to Medellin, Colombia for the Feria de las Flores.

 In 1995 the "All-American" Marching Band was the recipient of the Sudler Trophy, the most prestigious award a college marching band can receive.
 Currently, the "All-American" Marching Band is the only band from a university without a school of music to have received this award.

 Featured Twirlers

-The Purdue band is also famous for its four Featured Twirler positions: the Golden Girl, the Girl in Black, and the Silver Twins.
+The Purdue band is also famous for its five Featured Twirler positions: the Golden Girl, the Silver Twins, the Girl in Black, and Miss Boilerette.